microsoft/WhatTheHack/015-Serverless/Student/Challenge-06.md

 });
 ```

-- Create a new Azure Function App, from the Azure "Resources" section, in the region of your choice
 - In the Azure Resources pane of Azure Extension tab of VSCode, deploy the `savePlateData` function to the Function App with `events` in the name, from the Azure "Workspace" Local Project you just created.
 - You are asked if you want to Stream logs, click on it.
 If it disconnects after a while, stop and start again (from the Function App menu in VS Code)
 - Add a new Application Setting `cosmosDBConnectionString` with the connection string (or the corresponding KeyVault Secret reference) to Cosmos DB `LicensePlates`